neodb-social/catalog-dump/README.md

 download data files from releases page

-follow [the instructions on neodb.net](https://neodb.net/install/) to install NeoDB, do not search or create any item yet
+follow [the instructions on neodb.net](https://neodb.net/install/) to install NeoDB, but be sure:
+ - add `NEODB_IMAGE=neodb/neodb:0.11.4.1` in `.env` (change `0.11.4.1` to the version on the data set release page you download from) before pull the images
+ - do not search or create any item after install

 restore data set to your database
 ```
 cat catalog_backup_20250122.sql.bz2.part* | bunzip2 -c | docker compose --profile production run -T --rm shell neodb-manage dbshell
 ```

+remove `NEODB_IMAGE=neodb/neodb:0.11.4.1` from `.env`, [upgrade the instance](https://neodb.net/upgrade/)

 clean it up
 ```